sanger-cellular-informatics/Targeton-Designer/README.md

 This allows src and submodules inside src to be found.

 To debug with vscode, make sure the cwd in the debugger settings are pointed at targeton-designer.
-Additionally make sure the interpreter is pointed at the correct virtual environment (venv/bin/python).
+Additionally, make sure the interpreter is pointed at the correct virtual environment (venv/bin/python).